EducloudAI/AI-Integration-Framework/README2.md

 ---

 Together, these innovations make the AI Integration Framework scalable, teachable and future‑proof.

-Together, these innovations make the AI Integration Framework scalable, teachable and future‑proof.

 ## ⚡ Getting Started in 5 Minutes